Consent forms for user research

 The Digital Service Standard guides teams to build services that are simpler, clearer and faster.

-The process of getting consent usually starts with a conversation before you begin the research session.
-You explain to the person you’re researching with what the research is about and what it will involve.
+Make sure you have informed consent before you begin the research session.
+Explain to the participant what the research is about and what it will involve.

 You usually ask the user complete a form to confirm their permission and document their preferences for how we can save and share their information, including video and audio.

 Every user research session is different.
-You need to think about all of the kinds of information you may need to capture during the research and adjust the consent form to include them.
+Think about all the information you may need to capture during the research.
+Adjust the consent form to reflect this.
 For example, the participant may be sharing artefacts that contain their address and details of disability.

 The most important information you need in a consent form is:

-- who is conducting the research — the researcher, the team and also the agency
+- who is conducting the research — the researcher, team and agency

 - why you are doing the research